Mission of the University of Georgia

-The program will prepare graduates to succeed in supervised practice programs and as professionals in fields related to dietetics.
+Program graduates will succeed in supervised practice programs and as professionals in fields related to dietetics.

 Program Objectives for Goal 1

-a) At least 80% of program students complete program/degree requirements within 3 years (150% of the program length).
+a) At least 80% of students complete program requirements within 3 years (150% of the program length).

-b) 60 percent of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.
+b) At least 60 percent of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

-c) 30 percent of graduates are admitted to a supervised practice program within 12 months of graduation.
+c) Of program graduates who apply to a supervised practice program, at least 70 percent are admitted within 12 months of graduation.

 e) The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

 f) At least 80% of graduates will indicate that they felt well prepared for their first job and will rate their education at the University of Georgia as excellent or good.

 g) At least 90% of supervised practice program directors will rate University of Georgia graduates as generally comparable to other graduates, as above average, or as exceptional in selected knowledge and skills areas.